spaansba/ForesightJS/docs/versioned_docs/version-2.0/getting_started/Static Properties.md

 # Static Properties

-the ForsightManager exposes a few static properties that might help you.
+The ForesightManager exposes several static properties for accessing and checking the manager state.

 ## `ForesightManager.instance`